 \section{Real data example: election night predictions}

-During the 2020 presidential election \textit{The Washington Post} used conformalized quantile regression (CQR) (see (\ref{eq:split_quantile}) and Section \ref{sec:conformal_inference}) to produce county level predictions of the vote total on election night \cite{Cherian2020}.
+During the 2020 US presidential election \textit{The Washington Post} used conformalized quantile regression (CQR) (see (\ref{eq:split_quantile}) and Section \ref{sec:conformal_inference}) to produce county level predictions of the vote total on election night \cite{Cherian2020}.
 Here we replicate the core elements of this method using both fixed and adaptive quantiles.

-To make the setting precise, let $\{Y_t\}_{1 \leq t \leq T}$ denote the number of votes cast for Joe Biden in the 2020 presidential election in each of approximately $T=3000$ counties in the United States.
+To make the setting precise, let $\{Y_t\}_{1 \leq t \leq T}$ denote the number of votes cast for presidential candidate Joe Biden in the 2020 election in each of approximately $T=3000$ counties in the United States.
 Let $X_t$ denote a set of demographic covariates associated to the $t$th county.
-In our experiments $X_t$ will include information on the make-up of the county population by ethnicity, age, sex, median income and education (see Section \ref{sec:election_dat} for details).
+In our experiment $X_t$ will include information on the make-up of the county population by ethnicity, age, sex, median income and education (see Section \ref{sec:election_dat} for details).
 On election night county vote totals were observed as soon as the vote count was completed.
-If the order in which vote counts were completed was uniformly random $\{(X_t,Y_t)\}_{1 \leq t \leq T}$ would be an exchangeable sequence on which we could run standard conformal inference methods.
-In reality, larger urban counties tend to report results later than smaller rural counties and counties on the east coast reported earlier than those on the west coast.
+If the order in which vote counts completed was uniformly random $\{(X_t,Y_t)\}_{1 \leq t \leq T}$ would be an exchangeable sequence on which we could run standard conformal inference methods.
+In reality, larger urban counties tend to report results later than smaller rural counties and counties on the east coast of the US report earlier than those on the west coast.
 Thus, the distribution of $(X_t,Y_t)$ can be viewed as drifting throughout election night.